Cloud AI Analysis

 - Sanitization Analysis guide — the standalone analysis flow and how generated queries feed sanitization.

-- Clonit Cloud — what the optional cloud extension adds overall.
+- Clonit Cloud — what the cloud extension adds overall.

 - Sign In & Login — connect this machine so analysis runs server-side.